 William P. Li

-Hello world!
-I am a Machine Learning Engineering Manager at Apple in Cupertino, CA. Currently, I lead a team in Siri that researches, builds, and ships natural language understanding (NLU) features, models, and systems for billions of devices and users.
+Currently: I am a Machine Learning Engineering Manager at Apple in Cupertino, CA. I lead a team in Siri that researches, builds, and ships natural language understanding (NLU) features, models, and systems for billions of devices and users.

 My doctoral research focused on language technologies for understanding law, politics, and public policy.
 Specifically, I developed machine learning techniques for large collections of legal and political documents.
 This work offers new ways to answer research questions in law, politics, and public policy, from the authorship of Supreme Court opinions to the structure and evolution of our laws.
 I aimed to develop techniques that 1) help citizens understand government processes and 2) help governments and policymakers understand large collections of public political speech.
 Check out my thesis defense slides for an overview of this work (or my entire PhD dissertation if you'd like!)